astorfi/TensorFlow-World/README.rst

 Motivation
 ============

-The are different motivations for this reporsity.
+There are different motivations for this reposity.
 Some are TensorFlow-related which is one of the bests up to the moment that this document is being written!
 The question is why this reposity has been created among all other available tutorials on the web?

 ~~~~~~~~~~~~~~~~~~~~~